alexcrichton/rfcs/text/0000-macros-1.1.md

 and a general feeling that Rust is not "production ready".

-The good news, however, is that this class of projects which require nightly Rust almost all require nightly for the reason of compiler plugins.
-Even better, the full functionality of plugins is rarely needed, only custom derive!
+The good news, however, is that this class of projects which require nightly Rust almost all require nightly for the reason of procedural macros.
+Even better, the full functionality of procedural macros is rarely needed, only custom derive!
 The purpose of this RFC, as a result, is to provide these crates a method of working on stable Rust with the desired ergonomics one would have on nightly otherwise.

-Unfortunately today's plugins are not without their architectural shortcomings as well.
+Unfortunately today's procedural macros are not without their architectural shortcomings as well.
 For example they're defined and imported with arcane syntax and don't participate in hygiene very well.
-To address these issues, there are a number of RFCs to develop a "plugins/macros 2.0" story:
+To address these issues, there are a number of RFCs to develop a "macros 2.0" story:

 * [Changes to name resolution](https://github.com/rust-lang/rfcs/pull/1560)
 * [Macro naming and modularisation](https://github.com/rust-lang/rfcs/pull/1561)